 Allow us to give an example: One of our users, a regional airport receives multiple information requests from each of their 30 airlines annually.
 This information must be delivered upon request and often in different formats.
 On the other end of the line is the airline, that potentially flies to 200+ airports, and must retrieve information 200+ times.
 This is time consuming for all parties and, it makes the information difficult to decipher and compare.

-If you have feedback or development requests please contact us on firstname.lastname@example.org.
-Your feedback it essential for the project.
+If you have any feedback or development requests please contact us at email@example.com.
+Your feedback is essential for the project.

 Here you can find links to all the regulatory requirements we are referring to in the questions asked.